citelao/sensible/_coffee_shop/6-traditional.md

 ## Phishing

+Finally, we come to the last of the three popular cybersecurity threats: phishing.

-Phishing (and its other closely-related cousins, like pretexting) is also easy to scale.
+Like malware, phishing (and its other closely-related cousins, like pretexting) is easy to scale.
 Actually, anything related to email seems really easy to scale.
 That's why, of all "classic" cyber-attacks, phishing is probably the one you see on a daily basis.

 Malicious email as a whole is a huge industry.
 In fact, Norton<!-- 2019 Internet Security Threat Report --> measured that every user received between about 65 and 80 spam emails *a month* in 2018.
 They estimate that over half of all email is spam.

 Even here, though, the rate drops off sharply between *spam* emails and *malware-delivering* or *phishing* emails.
 The same study said about 0.24% of all email contains malware, and 0.03% of email was phishing (compared to 55% of email that is spam).
 Tellingly, they switch from measuring how much *each person* gets to measuring *how many* people get it.
 According to Norton, about 2% of users receive at least one phishing email in a given month.

-This dropoff underscores the larger point: criminals want money.
-Spam, which pays directly (companies pay spammers to send ads, or pay per-click), is *much* more common than phishing & malware, which both pay indirectly (a phisher must later sell the credentials they steal).

-However, these rates are still very high, especially compared to the earlier examples of hacking and malware from the Internet.
-Those may be fairly prevalent---hackers will try (and fail) to remotely exploit your machine, and you have a 1 in 3 chance of seeing (and stopping) a virus---but *you* have to protect yourself from the phishing email you receive.
-A machine can't do all of it for you.
+Norton's phishing numbers are actually on the low side.
+Microsoft estimates the overall phishing email rate to be about 10x higher---sitting between 0.25% and 0.55% monthly in 2018<!-- MSIR 24 pg.
+20 -->.
+And Cyren, an enterprise security vendor, found that undetected phishing made up a further 0.26% of all email in 2018<!-- Cyren Email Security Gap -->.

+Doing some napkin math with these numbers, you could estimate that perhaps 1% of all email is phishing.

+Given these conflicting numbers, I don't really trust Norton's estimate of "2%," but it's the only number I could really find.
+There are plenty of generic reports ("X% of businesses affected," etc), but none that estimate the "per user" rate of phishing email or email with malware.
+Radicati reports that business workers received about 90 emails per day between 2007 and 2017<!-- Email Statistics Report, 2017-2021 -->.
+Given the incidence rate of 1%, naive statistics virtually guarantees that you'll receive at least one phishing email a month.
+Clearly we need more data to fully estimate this rate.

 <!--
 More napkin math time!